|Nutrition Facts (per serving)|

 The red snapper is one of the best-known drink recipes to feature Crown Royal Canadian Whisky.
 It should not be confused with the classic gin-based bloody Mary, which goes by this name as well.
 No, this is a popular shooter that can be enjoyed as a cocktail as well, and it is so sweet and delicious that it can easily become a favorite drink.

-In this recipe, you'll simply shake the smooth whiskey with amaretto and cranberry juice.
-The liquors are poured equally at 1 part each and the juice is 2 parts, so it's as easy to remember as it is tasty.
-As a shot, the recipe is designed to be shared, or you can sip it slowly as a fruity mixed drink.
+In this recipe, you'll simply shake the smooth whisky with amaretto and cranberry juice.
+The liquors are poured equally at one part each and the juice is two parts, so it's as easy to remember as it is tasty.
+As a shot, the recipe is designed to be shared between two people, or you can sip it slowly as a fruity mixed drink.

 In a cocktail shaker filled with ice, pour the whiskey, amaretto, and cranberry juice.